cacutler/course-tracker/README.md

 ### Database Design

 **User Table:**
-- First Name (String) - required for account creation
+- First Name (String) - required for account creation; this is the student's first name
-- Last Name (String) - required for account creation
+- Last Name (String) - required for account creation; this is the student's last name
-- Username (String) - required for account creation
+- Username (String) - required for account creation; this is the student's username
-- Password (String) - required for account creation
+- Password (String) - required for account creation; this is the student's password
-- Major (String)
+- Major (String) - This is the student's major
-- Track (String)
+- Track (String) - This is the student's major degree track if their chosen major requires a track
-- Credits (Number)
+- Credits (Number) - This is the number of credits the student has taken and passed
-- GPA (Number) - optional future feature
+- GPA (Number) - optional future feature; this is the student's GPA based on previous classes and grades
 - Plans (Array) - This is a list of plan JSON objects
-- Passed Courses (Array)
+- Passed Courses (Array) - This is a list of passed courses the student has completed where courses are objects
-- Future Courses (Array)
+- Future Courses (Array) - This is a list of future courses required for the student's major where courses are objects
-- Available Courses (Array)
+- Available Courses (Array) - This is a list of available courses the student can take where courses are objects

 **Degree Table:**
 - Degree Title